All Episodes

 What we address in the editor's note deals with the fact that we originally reported that the telephone companies were working under contract with the NSA.

-We've concluded that we cannot establish that Bell South or Verizon entered into a contract with the NSA to provide the bulk calling records.
+We've concluded that we cannot establish that Bell South of Horizon entered into a contract with the NSA to provide the bulk calling records.

-So they they admit they were wrong, but the story holds up.
+So they admit they were wrong, but the story holds up.

 This is shades of Dan Rather and Mary Mapes.

-Okay, they go out there, forge documents to advance the notion that Bush lied about guard service and what have you.
+They go out there, forge documents to advance the notion that Bush lied about guard service or what have you.

 Nobody has been able to disprove the contention of the story.